This Garlic Naan Bread is 4 SmartPoints on the Weight Watchers Blue and Purple plans and 5 SmartPoints per bread on the Green plan.

 Now, I don't own a griddle pan (yet) but if I did I am sure that these naans may be even easier to make.

-However, I made these using my trusty 20 cm Eaziglide pan and they turn out really well.
+However, I make these using a good quality non stick pan, like this Le Crueset one, and they turn out really well.

 If you use a frying pan to make these naan breads you do need to keep an eye on them to make sure the breads don't char too much on the bottom.